Granger Causality in Extremes: Simulations

 \subsection{Hyperparameter analysis}

 In the estimation of $\hat{\Gamma}_{\textbf{X}\to\textbf{Y}\mid\mathcal{\textbf{Z}}}$, we need to make specific practical choices of several hyperparameters.
-We discuss the values we use in our computations, which could be good defaults.
+We discuss the values we use in our computations, which could be reasonable default choices.
 However, the optimal choice might vary depending on the specific characteristics of each time series.